Filipino Chicken Adobo

 -

 Add the ingredients from the chicken to the dried bay leaves in a large pot.
 Bring the contents to a boil, leaving the pot uncovered.
 Don't stir the liquid until it has come to a rolling boil.
-Cover, reduce the heat to simmer and cook until the chicken is tender, 40-45 minutes.
+Cover, reduce the heat to simmer and cook until the chicken is tender, 25-40 minutes.
 If using the chilies add them to the adobo 10 minutes before the end of the cooking time.
 You can also leave the pot uncovered during the last 10 minutes of cooking to reduce the sauce a little.
 Serve with rice.
+(Note: If you find your adobo too tart, you can add the sugar to mellow it out.)

 Marinate the Meat (Optional; see note)